Todo: The Emotional Support Menace

 What makes him special is not his strength.
 It is that he refuses to pretend the world is heavier than it needs to be.

-Everyone else is doing trauma math, keeping score, calculating losses.
+Everyone else in Jujutsu Kaisen is doing trauma math, counting bodies, keeping score, and calculating losses.

 Todo shows up, claps his hands, and turns the fight into jazz.
 Improvised.
 Loud.
 Slightly unhinged.
 Technically brilliant and deeply unserious.